-Our dependence, to a large extent, on maritime transport may at times affect our ability to deliver products to the United States and other offshore markets.
+Our dependence, to a large extent, on maritime transport may affect our ability to deliver products to the United States and other offshore markets.

 We depend highly on maritime means to transport products to the United States, Mexico and other offshore markets.
-In 2004, increased demand form companies in China and other countries for container space on ships at times caused space on international maritime shipping vessels to be limited and difficult to secure.
+Space on international maritime shipping vessels is limited and difficult to secure.
 We have at times experienced difficulty in arranging shipping from our Latin American operations to export markets.
+We may not be able to secure in the future adequate container space on ships that deliver our products to the United States, Mexico and other offshore markets.
 We have no control over established marine shipping routes and the present routes that transport ships use may not continue to be used by maritime transport services.
 Increases in fuel prices may also increase our shipping costs.
 In addition, the products we transport to the United States, Mexico and other markets may not reach market in marketable condition.
 Moreover, strict security measures regarding maritime transport into the United States, which may be implemented in the future, may increase the cost of shipping our products to the United States and Mexico.
 These challenges to the maritime transport of our products to the United States, Brazil, Mexico and other offshore markets could cause an adverse effect on our profitability.

-We face significant competition in the markets in which we sell our products, and increased competition from new competitors or increased production capacity by existing competitors could adversely affect both our share of our markets as well as the price at which we sell our products.
+We may face significant competition in the markets in which we sell our products, which could adversely affect both our share of those markets as well as the price at which we sell our products.

 Currently, we face strong competition from competitors in all of the countries and regions in which we operate and, in the case of our solid wood products, from other foreign competitors from other regions of the world, such as South Africa and China.
-In particular, Chinese manufacturers have in recent years increased their manufacturing capacity for solid wood doors and mouldings, which has created pricing pressure on these products.
-In addition, we may face increased competition as a result of existing competitors, such as those in China, increasing their production capacity.
-An increase in competition in our markets could adversely affect both our share of those markets and the price at which we are able to sell our products.
+In the future we may face increased competition in Chile or other countries in which we operate from domestic or foreign competitors, some of which may have greater financial resources than us.
+In addition, we may face increased competition as a result of existing competitors increasing their production capacity.
+Our solid wood doors, mouldings, wood boards and millwork products compete with door, board and value added wood product producers globally.
+An increase in competition in the solid wood door market, the mouldings market or other value added wood products markets could adversely affect both our share of those markets and the price at which we are able to sell our products.